JenDevs/microservicefinal/README.md

 <pre>
-To start the system, you must first build Docker images for each service.
-Open a terminal and run the following commands from each service’s root directory (where pom.xml is located):

-Build Authorization Server
-mvn spring-boot:build-image "-Dspring-boot.build-image.imageName=authservice:0.0.1-SNAPSHOT"

-Build API Gateway
-mvn spring-boot:build-image "-Dspring-boot.build-image.imageName=gateway:0.0.1-SNAPSHOT"

-Build Joke Service
-mvn spring-boot:build-image "-Dspring-boot.build-image.imageName=jokeservice:0.0.1-SNAPSHOT"

-Build Quote Service
-mvn spring-boot:build-image "-Dspring-boot.build-image.imageName=quoteservice:0.0.1-SNAPSHOT"
+To build all service images at once, run the provided PowerShell script from the project root:
+.\build-images.ps1

 After all images are built, go to the project root where docker-compose.yml is located and run: